 CRCD has an authorized line of credit of \$10 million with Caisse centrale Desjardins, bearing interest at the operating credit rate of Caisse centrale Desjardins plus 0.5%.
 This line of credit is secured by a portion of the money market instruments and bonds recorded in other investments and is renewable annually.
-As at December 31, 2015 and 2014, the line of credit was undrawn and was not used during the years then ended.
+As at June 30, 2016 and December 31, 2015, the line of credit was undrawn.
+The line of credit was not used during the first six months of 2016 or during fiscal 2015.